 Fun to be had by all!

 You haven’t seen them since January and are looking forward to some time with them home again over Spring Break.
-FSU’s 2019 Spring Break is March 18th to 22nd.
-I recognize the scenario.
-They, our students, may have other plans though.
-Just thought I would give you the heads up.
+FSU’s 2020 Spring Break has actually been canceled and the semester will end earlier.
+Normally, we would say we recognize the scenario.
+They, our students, may have other plans though rather than coming home.
+We just thought we would give you the heads up.
 It is not uncommon for students to go away with their friends for Spring Break.
 It’s what they saved all summer for, right?
 Remember cramming 10 college kids into the Holiday Inn in Ft.
 Lauderdale for Spring Break when you were their age?
 Perhaps that is what is frightening you.

 Probably the most popular Spring Break trip these days is a cruise…with 422 of their closest friends (think group rates).
 My son has been on two.
 Based on his stories, I pity the family that was also on that cruise ship thinking they were getting a quiet vacation.
 Yes, generally four kids (one of which must be 21 or older) cram into the cheapest cabin possible, purchase the all you can drink package (this does not mean that the drinking age on cruises is anything less than 21) and go.
 If you are lucky, the worst thing they will come back with is minor sunburn.